 Our Students and Alumni

-*In addition to the full-time enrollment numbers, Northwestern University has 573 non-degree seeking students and 4,216 part-time students, bringing the total enrollment to 21,226.
+*Total reflects number of individual students; some students are enrolled in more than one school.
+In addition to the full-time enrollment numbers, Northwestern University has 4,524 part-time students, bringing the total enrollment to 21,596.

 **Includes Orthotics/Prosthetics/Physical Therapy programs.